itsujjwall/MVVM-Project/README.md

-# MVVM-Project
+# Android MVVM-Project
-This is the Model- View- Viewmodel  Project.
+This is the Model- View- Viewmodel Architecture Project with coroutines.